Brand awareness: Creating and maintaining brand awareness

 As new products enter the market growth stage, the number of competitors tends to increase with implications for market share.
 Marketers may need to maintain awareness at some predetermined level to ensure steady sales and stable market share.
 Marketers often rely on rough and ready 'rules-of-thumb' to estimate the amount of advertising expenditure required to achieve a given level of awareness.
 For instance, it was often held that to increase brand awareness by just one per cent, it was necessary to double the dollars spent on advertising.

 When a brand becomes established and attains the desired awareness levels (typically outlined in the marketing plan), the brand advertiser will shift from an intensive advertising campaign to a reminder campaign.
 The objective of a reminder campaign is simply to keep target audiences aware of the brand's existence and to introduce new life into the brand offer.
 A reminder campaign typically maintains broad reach, but with reduced frequency and as a consequence is a less expensive advertising option.
 Reminder advertising is used by established brands, often when they are entering the maturity stage of the product lifecycle.
 In the decline stage, marketers often shift to a caretaker or maintenance program where advertising expenditure is cut back.

 The rise of digital media and social networks is changing the way that consumers search for product information.

 While advertising remains important for creating awareness, a number of changes in the media landscape and to consumer media habits have reduced the reliance on main media advertising.
 Instead, marketers are seeking to place their brand messages across a much wider variety of platforms.
 An increasing amount of consumer time and attention is devoted to digital communications devices—from computers and tablets through to cellphones.
 It is now possible to engage with consumers in a more cost efficient manner using platforms such as social media networks that command massive audiences.
 For example, Facebook has become an extremely important communications channel.
 Moreover, social media channels allow interactive communications with greater opportunities for brands to connect with audience members.
+Consequently, the consumer journey has evolved into an omnichannel experience, where a vast majority of shoppers conduct online research to build brand awareness and evaluate products before executing a purchase, whether online or in a physical retail environment.